Additional /datacompare arguments

 /datacompare /compfile:"D:\workDir\DC1vsDC2.dcomp" /fspath:"\\SqlHost\Temp" /sync

 6. Compare data and generate data report using settings from a file.
-Comparison and data writing settings of the different objects will be included into the report.
+Comparison and data-writing settings for different objects will be included into the report.

 /datacompare /compfile:"D:\Compare\DC1vsDC2.dcomp" /report:"D:\Reports\CompReportDC1vsDC2.html" /reportformat:html /includeobjects:All /incdata:Yes /incs:Yes